Caterham CT03: Livery

 Caterham F1 went into the 2013 season with livery changes.
-The white-yellow-white stripe in the front section was replaced by solid green with white accent as Caterham F1's main colour while the white-yellow stripe on the rear section was also retained.
+The white-yellow-white stripe in the front section was replaced with solid green with white accents as Caterham F1's main colour while the white-yellow stripe on the rear section was also retained.
 The green became brighter unlike previous seasons when dark green was the team's main colour.

+In Korea, the Renault logos were badged as Renault Samsung, much like the Lotus F1 team did.